Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 Getting the images and video elements to shrink or expand at the various breakpoints was difficult and took some time.
 I consulted Stack Overflow and the W3C website for information about how to do so.
 After that, it was a matter of some trial and error to see what worked.
 Typically, these elements just required a specified width and a height set to auto.

+#### Caveat
+There was/is an issue with one element on 2 browsers.
+The song titles and their respective audio controls on the listen page do not align centrally on two of the browsers - Mozilla & Safari.
+Flexbox was used to align the items (heading & its controls) with one another and the same grouping below it.
+However, the first grouping that contains the 'I'm a Believer' song does not align correctly in these two browsers.
+This is made more puzzling by the fact that the same layout and style rules were used in the row below and the headings & audio controls align perfectly there?
+I did not manage to fully resolve this issue for those two browsers (as any change I made to correct the alignment for them would then affect the other browsers too).
+Therefore, this is a compatibility issue which needs to resolved at another date & time.

 -----------